TanishaKathpal/Movie_Recommendation/README.md

 ---

+## Tech Stack

+- Python
+- Pandas, Scikit-learn
+- Streamlit
+- Pickle for model storage

+##  How It Works

-Movie data is extracted from TMDb and processed using Pandas
+1. Dataset of movies and metadata processed using pandas

-A similarity matrix is generated using content features like genres, overview, keywords, etc.

-similarity.pkl stores cosine similarity scores between movies

-Streamlit UI allows users to select a movie and view recommendations
+2. Similarity scores calculated using cosine similarity
+3. When a user selects a movie, top 5 matches are recommended

 ## Note
-Due to TMDb being intermittently blocked in some regions, poster images were not fetched yet.
+Poster support is currently disabled due to intermittent blocking of TMDb in some regions.
 This feature may be added in future updates.